kshedden/case_studies/methods/distributions.md

 (also known as *affine invariance*) are important becuase they imply that the result does not depend on the units or origin of the measurement scale.

+L-moments are useful descriptive statistics that capture the shape of distributions.
+They are more robust (less sensitive to contamination) than the classical moments, and one can estimate much higher order L-moments than is practical with classical moments.